mitchellblaser/DashPlus/README.md

 The script comes with two flags: ``--clean`` and ``--run``.

-Run it with ``./dpbuild --clean --run`` to build the software for your system and run the file once complete.
+Run it with ``./dpbuild --clean --run`` **from the root source folder** to build the software for your system and run the file once complete.